-Citywide and Comparison Group Percent of Range
+Citywide and Comparison Group Percent of Ranges

 The School Quality Reports also use a comparison called "percent of range," including a citywide percent of range and a Comparison Group percent of range.
 These values are not displayed directly in the reports, but are used to calculate metric targets.
+This method is also used to calculate Framework survey scores.